 When Discussing Rent Deferral What Income or Social Benefit Details Must a Tenant Provide to a Landlord?

-A Tenant Is Without a Duty to Provide Income Details or Social Benefit Details to a Landlord; However, Where a Tenant Does Provide Details the Details Must Be True.
+Although a Tenant Is Without a Duty to Provide Income Details or Social Benefit Details to a Landlord, Where a Tenant Chooses to Provide Details Regarding Financial Status to a Landlord the Details Must Be True.

 A Helpful Guide For How to Determine What Extent of Good Faith Is Required Between a Landlord and Tenant When Negotiating a Temporary Rent Deferral Because of Covid19